Below is the list of Best Kids Bow and Arrow

 It would look small for them, but teens can give it a try.

 Practicing how to shoot with a bow properly will probably take hours.
 If the bow is too heavy, then you wouldn’t be able to hold it for long, causing a halt to the practice session.
 This will naturally affect the consistency of the learning process.
 There is no sense of having a heavy bow when lighter bows work just as the same.
-Also remember that you will be giving this bow to your kids, which most likely are still new to this activity.
+Also, remember that you will be giving this bow to your kids, which most likely are still new to this activity.
 Naturally, they will have a weaker arm to start with.
-It is important to develop their accuracy skill first before giving them a heavier and stronger bow.
+It is important to develop their accuracy skills first before giving them a heavier and stronger bow.

-Usable for right handed or left handed users
+Usable for right-handed or left-handed users

 Easy to draw

 It is almost a requirement for every beginner to start with a bow that has a lower draw weight.
-They will be able to practice more comfortably if won’t have to pull the string as hard as they can.
+They will be able to practice more comfortably if they don’t have to pull the string as hard as they can.
 Much more if you are going to teach a kid, for sure, a bow that is easy to draw needed.
 It has a draw weight of 8lb to 13lb and a draw length of 16in.
 To 24in.
 This is usually enough for kids aging 6 to 8 years old.
 However, always stay beside your kids, since the arrow might be dangerous.

 Will it be good for anyone who wants to learn for the first time?